ADN (newspaper): Contents

 The paper also carried puzzles, horoscopes, and a comic strip.

 Editorial policy

 ADN has described its editorial stance as liberal, expressing support for democratic values and social progress.
 It stated that it was unaffiliated with political or religious organizations, aimed to address readers across differing ideologies, and excluded content advocating violence or racial or sexual discrimination.

 According to a study conducted by Orange Media in 2007, among those who believed that ADN had a political orientation, 45% placed it in the center-right or right, compared to 15% who considered it to be left-wing or center-left and 9% center-left.

+Collaborators

+The newspaper ADN had several contributors who wrote for it on a weekly basis; notable among them were the columnists Lucía Etxebarría, Espido Freire, Risto Mejide, Montserrat Domínguez, and Mariola Cubells, among others.

 Circulation and offices

 ADN was distributed via a network of local newspapers, combining sections common to all editions with content specific to each city or region.
 The newspaper was based in Barcelona and maintained offices and local editions in multiple cities.

 The paper distributed localised editions to: